EricPogueExampleCode-Web/introductions-2024/README.md

 - An interest in HTML and CSS

 ### Instructions

 #### Utilize this repository as a template to create your Introductions website.
 ##### Step 1:
 - Keep this page open.
-- Log into your GitHub account in a separate browser tab.
+- In a separate browser tab, log into your GitHub account.

 ##### Step 2: Utilize this repository as a template to create a new repository in your GitHub account named “introductions”:
 - Click on the "Use this template" button above.